Analyze Text

 -

-Observe the output, noting the linked entities that are identified.
+Observe the output, noting the PII entities that are identified, and reviewing the redacted version of each document that is produced.

 Clean up